Kryztofr/AutoOS/README.md

 ```

 - Install [Minitool Partition Wizard Free](https://cdn2.minitool.com/?p=pw&e=pw-free) (decline each offer in the installer).
-- Then use the `Delete` function on the old Windows partition and the `Extend` function on the AutoOS partition and max out the slider.
+- Use the `Delete` function on the old Windows partition
+- Use the `Extend` function on the AutoOS partition, select the old Windows partition and max out the slider.
 - Click `Apply` and then `Restart Now`.
-Make sure to delete `Minitool Partition Wizard Free` again after you are done.
+After its done, delete `Minitool Partition Wizard Free`.

 ## 📷 Screenshots
 ### AutoOS Installer